Published: 13 April 2021. Written by: Carole Beck.

 Finally, if your night doesn’t go to plan, let it go.
 “It’s only from understanding why you weren’t successful that you can take useful pointers to make it work next time,” says Dr Hilton.

-Top tips for mindful drinking at Christmas
+Top tips for mindful drinking when socialising:

 - Choose a soft drink for the first two rounds.
 “After that, decide whether you want to drink or not at that event,” suggests Willoughby.

-Where to drink alcohol-free
+Where to drink alcohol-free: